pytrain/web_prog/php_setup.md

   3. Copy or rename `C:\php\php.ini-development` to become `C:\php\php.ini`.
 This allows us to have a pre-made INI file (configuration file) for the PHP executable, but we still have more edits to it before we can use it.
   4. Approximately line 751: change `;extension_dir = "./"` to be `extension_dir = "C:\php\ext"`.
 Note that I removed the semicolon to uncomment this line in the INI file as well. [(More Information)](https://www.php.net/manual/en/ini.core.php#ini.extension-dir)
   5. Uncomment the following extensions:
-    a.
-Line 906: `curl`
+    1. Line 906: `curl`
-    b.
-Line 908: `gd2`
+    2. Line 908: `gd2`
-    c.
-Line 915: `mbstring`
+    3. Line 915: `mbstring`
-    d.
-Line 917: `mysqli`
+    4. Line 917: `mysqli`
-    e.
-Line 922: `pdo_mysql`
+    5. Line 922: `pdo_mysql`
-    f.
-Line 939: `xmlrpc`
+    6. Line 939: `xmlrpc`
   6. We could change the INI file to allow us to use the PHP `mail()` function so we can send mail, but at this time, we do not want to try finding our ISP information and such to put there.
   7. Adding PHP to your environment PATH:
-    a.
-System Properties > "Advanced" Tab > Environment Variables
+    1. System Properties > "Advanced" Tab > Environment Variables
-    b.
-Scroll to find "PATH" and then click on it and edit it.
+    2. Scroll to find "PATH" and then click on it and edit it.
-    c.
-Add the following exactly at the end of this variables value line: `;C:\php`
+    3. Add the following exactly at the end of this variables value line: `;C:\php`
-    d.
-Accept the changes and you might have to restart in order for this change to take effect.
+    4. Accept the changes and you might have to restart in order for this change to take effect.

 ## Test for PHP
 ---